Effect of collisions on the plasma sheath in the presence of an inhomogeneous magnetic field: Theoretical Model and basic equations

-Here, $Z$ stands for the ionization frequency of the plasma.
-The source term $S_i$ in the momentum equation accounts for the the difference between the number of ions that are created and annihilated per unit volume per unit time in the plasma{\cite{gyergyek2016,robertson2013}}.
-Considering the source term, the continuity equation for the ions takes the form,
+The source term $S_i$ accounts for the difference between the number of ions that are created and annihilated per unit volume per unit time in the plasma {\cite{gyergyek2016,robertson2013}}.
+Considering the source term, the continuity equations for the ions and electrons takes the form,

-There are usually three different forms of source term found in the literature, \begin{itemize} \item Zero source term \textit{i.e.}, the electrons and ions are neither produced nor lost throughout the plasma.
+There are usually three different forms of source term found in the literature, \begin{itemize} \item Zero source term \textit{i.e.} the electrons and ions are neither produced nor lost throughout the plasma.